-If we are not able to achieve profitability prior to the depletion of our current cash and cash equivalents, we would be required to raise additional capital.
-While we have successfully raised additional capital during the current fiscal year, there can be no assurance that future necessary financing will be available on terms acceptable to us, or at all.
-If we raise funds in the future by issuing equity securities, dilution to stockholders may result.
-Any equity securities issued may also provide for rights, preferences, or privileges senior to those of holders of common stock.
-If we raise funds in the future by issuing additional debt securities, these debt securities could have rights, preferences, and privileges senior to those of preferred and common stockholders.
-The terms of any additional debt securities or borrowings could impose significant restrictions on our operations.
-The capital markets have experienced in the past, and may experience in the future, periods of upheaval that could impact the availability and cost of equity and debt financing.
-In addition, recent and anticipated future increases in federal fund rates set by the Federal Reserve, which serve as a benchmark for rates on borrowing, will continue to impact the cost of debt financing.
+While we are seeking to raise additional capital beyond the Committed Equity Facility, as described further in Note 14 of the "Notes to the Condensed Consolidated Financial Statements" included elsewhere in this prospectus, there can be no assurance the necessary financing will be available on acceptable terms, or at all.
+If we raise funds by issuing equity securities, dilution to stockholders will occur and may be substantial.
+Any equity securities issued may also provide for rights, preferences or privileges senior to those of holders of common stock.
+If we raise funds by issuing debt securities or borrowings could have rights, preferences and privileges senior to those of preferred and common stockholders.
+The terms of debt securities or borrowings could impose significant restrictions on our operations and will increase the cost of capital due to interest payment requirements.
+The capital markets have in the past, and may in the future, experience periods of upheaval that could impact the availability and cost of equity and debt financing.
+In addition, recent and anticipated future increases in federal fund rates set by the Federal Reserve, which serve as a benchmark for rates on borrowing, will impact the cost of debt financing.

-If we are unable to obtain adequate capital resources to fund operations by attaining and maintaining profitable operations or raising additional capital, we would not be able to continue to operate the business pursuant to our current business plan, which would require us to modify our operations to reduce spending to a sustainable level by, among other things, delaying, scaling back or eliminating some or all of our ongoing or planned investments in corporate infrastructure, business development, sales and marketing, research and development and other activities, which would have a material impact on our operations and our ability to increase revenues, or we may be forced to discontinue our operations entirely.
+If we are unable to obtain adequate capital resources to fund operations, we would not be able to continue to operate our business pursuant to our current business plan, which would require us to modify our operations to reduce spending to a sustainable level by, among other things, delaying, scaling back or eliminating some or all of our ongoing or planned investments in corporate infrastructure, business development, sales and marketing, research and development and other activities, which could have a material adverse impact on our operations and our ability to increase revenues, or we may be forced to discontinue our operations entirely.